 Other solutions, including credit counseling, debt consolidation, and Chapter 13 bankruptcy, have debt repayment periods from three to five years.
 It may take decades to pay off debt when going with the original repayment schedule!
 Who wants to be paying off debt for DECADES?

-What Percentage Should I Offer to Settle Debt?
+What Percentage of Debt Should I Offer to Settle?

 When settling your debt, you should offer a specific dollar amount that is about 30% of your outstanding account balance.
 The lender will probably present you with a counteroffer that is a higher percent or dollar amount.
 If the lender suggests anything above 50%, you should consider settling with another creditor or simply put the money into a savings account to help pay when you finally do settle.